RobLowe1992/swift-booleans-readme-swift-intro-000/README.md

 // isHungry now has a value of true
 ````

 Going with the example above, our program would like to know if isHungry is true or false and based upon that value, it will do something.
-If the person is hungry, it will feed them.. if not, it will do nothing.
+If the person is hungry, it will feed them.
+If not, it will do nothing.

 Almost every program you write will need to take different courses of action based on boolean values, so it's important to have a really good grasp of what booleans and boolean expressions are as well as how to use them.